Mhaiyang/mirror/README.md

 ## Change Log
+2018/7/29   Accomplished data augmentation.(cropping, which include two scales).The number of train data from 2111 to 2111+4222=6333

 2018/7/27   Tried to changed mask branch, bad results.
 Begin to augment data set.

 2018/7/25   mAP and mAP_range is ok, but i am not sure whether it is right or not.